 1. Reference Class Forecasting

 This strategy can be used when planning and estimating a new project.
-This strategy involves reviewing and analyzing the historical events of other previous projects.
+This analogous strategy involves reviewing and analyzing the historical events of other previous projects.
 To prevent bias, reference class forecasting ensures that project managers assess projects with similar characteristics, including:

 • Industry